1. Policy Statement and Purpose

 Failure to comply with these laws exposes both the employee and the University to severe criminal and civil penalties (fines and prison sentences) as well as administrative sanctions (loss of research funding and export privileges).

 This Policy applies to all University faculty, staff, students, and visiting scholars.

 a.
 University Empowered Official

-The Vice Chancellor for Research and Economic Development will serve as the Empowered Official as defined in the International Traffic in Arms Regulations, 22 CFR 120.25, and shall be empowered to sign export license applications or other requests for approval on behalf of the University.
+The Vice Chancellor for Research will serve as the Empowered Official as defined in the International Traffic in Arms Regulations, 22 CFR 120.25, and shall be empowered to sign export license applications or other requests for approval on behalf of the University.
 The Empowered Official will have overall responsibility for the University’s compliance with this regulation.

 The Empowered Official is responsible for developing and maintaining an Export Management Plan for UNC Charlotte.
 The Export Management Plan will include procedures to ensure appropriate recordkeeping, training, internal reviews, and screenings conducted with certain departments and any other processes that the Empowered Official finds necessary to ensure University compliance with the applicable export control laws.

 The Empowered Official will appoint an Export Control Officer to implement the export control management plan and serve as a resource for the various departments whose processes are integral to the University’s compliance with export control laws.

 The Export Control Officer shall report each year to the Empowered Official on the state of the institution with respect to Export Control matters.

 - Initially approved by the Chancellor March 28, 2007